Sounds from Nowheresville: Sounds from Nowheresville concept

+Artwork

 The band launched a contest called Show Us Yours, which gave artists and graphic designers the chance to create art and videos to show the band.
 One piece of art by artist Milan Abad showed both Katie White and Jules De Martino as skeletons, which caught the band's attention and ultimately became the album's artwork.
 White stated that other entries would be placed in the album insert.